alessandro-cortese/StreamProcessing/README.md

-# 🧪 Real-Time Defect Detection in L-PBF using Apache Flink
+# 🧪 Real-Time Defect Detection in L-PBF using Apache Kafka

 ## 📘 Project Overview